dvav/eQTLseq/README.md

 In practise, we can reject all discoveries below a threshold (e.g. 25% of the maximum in magnitude effect size).
-We can enforce this condition in the computations of metrics (last two lines of the above code) as follows:
+We can enforce this condition in the computation of metrics (last two lines of the above code) as follows:

 ```python
 metrics = seq.calculate_metrics(Bhat, Bnorm, beta_thr=0.25)